AikidoSec/firewall-node/.github/CONTRIBUTING.md

-# Contributing to Aikido Security's firewall for Node.js
+# Contributing to Aikido Zen for Node.js

 First off, thanks for taking the time to contribute! ❤️